tsivarev/vk-php-sdk/README.md

     }
 }

-$my_callback_handler = new myCallback('dsf0a19'); // its your confirmation token
+$my_callback_handler = new CallbackServer();
 $data = json_decode(file_get_contents('php://input'));
-$my_callback_handler->parseCallbackApi($data);
+$my_callback_handler->parse($data);
 ```

-To handle events you should to override methods from CallbackApi class like this.
+To handle events you should to override methods from CallbackApiServerHandler class like this.

-`confirmation` event handler contains 3 fields: its group id, your confirmation token from constructor, and secret key.
+`confirmation` event handler contains 2 fields: group id, and secret key.
+You must to override confirmation method.